ably/open-specs/README.md

 # Ably OpenAPI documents

+> [!IMPORTANT]
+> The specs in this repository are deprecated in favor of those found in the [Ably docs](https://github.com/ably/docs/tree/main/static/open-specs) repository as of August 2024.

 This repository contains [OpenAPI Specification v3](https://swagger.io/specification/) documents for the following Ably REST APIs:

 - Platform API